DaanVanVugt/cv/index.md

     Currently these include [[Di Puglia Pugliese et all, 2016, Comput Optim Appl, 63]](https://www.researchgate.net/publication/279953870_On_the_shortest_path_problem_with_negative_cost_cycles) and [[Boland et all, 2006, Oper Res Lett]](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=2ahUKEwjiroPsyvHcAhVNiRoKHXVFDz4QFjABegQICRAB&url=https%3A%2F%2Fwww.researchgate.net%2Fpublication%2F222559312_Accelerated_label_setting_algorithms_for_the_elementary_resource_constrained_shortest_path_problem&usg=AOvVaw1kvbRCLlNamfAYo8r2AiRe).

     The ESPPRC problem is NP-hard, so the solution of it in an efficient manner is a interesting mathematical and computational problem.
-    Though a high-performance implementation would certainly benefit from being implemented in a language such as C or C++, this python package was created to have easy access to some of the most modern algorithms and to benchmark and learn from them.
+    Though a high-performance implementation in C++ is currently on its way, this python package was created to have easy access to some of the most modern algorithms and to benchmark and learn from them.

     website: [github](https://github.com/ToonWeyens/pylgrim)